-[Post updated June 2019] Readers of this blog know that we have long claimed that Medicare fraud is not a victimless crime.
+[Post updated June 2019 and May 2021] Readers of this blog know that we have long claimed that Medicare fraud is not a victimless crime.
 Often patients are harmed, receive substandard care or receive treatments and drugs they do not need simply so some doctor or clinic operator can bill more money to Medicare.

 Our story starts with Harry Crawford, the 56-year-old owner of RX Resources and Solutions (RXRS), a Baltimore, Maryland durable medical equipment supplier.
 RX is a big supplier of incontinence supplies.

 Prosecutors established that in May of 2013, Crawford loaned his “buddy” David Wutoh $6,000.
 Apparently Wutoh promised a ridiculous rate of return on the money.
 A few months went by without payment.
 During one cell phone text message conversation, Wutoh texted, “Battery dying.”
 Crawford replied, “You will be also.”

 It’s hard to read context or emotion into a text message but prosecutors were later able to determine that Crawford and an accomplice used their phones to “harass and threaten” Wutoh to repay his loans.
 (The accomplice also loaned money, $15,000 with a promise of $20,000 return.)

 So far, this sounds like petty nonsense.
 A bunch of greedy men involved in some sort of loan sharking deal.

 On September 22,2013, David Wutoh was shot to death in the living room of his home by an assailant who fired the shots through a front window.

 Using cell phone records, prosecutors were able to determine the accomplice’s whereabouts.
 Cell phones constantly “ping” nearby towers allowing forensic technicians to trace a suspect’s route and whereabouts as long as his or her phone was powered up.